jahidxuddin/github-fast-clone/README.md

 ## How to use github-fast-clone
 1. Download the executable for <a href="/bin/gfc.exe" download>Windows</a> or <a href="/bin/gfc.bin" download>Linux/MacOS</a>.
 2. Move the executable to any location.
 For example in programs.
-3. Copy the path and add it to the PATH variable of you operating system.
+3. Copy the path and add it to the PATH variable of your operating system.
 4. Execute the following commands:
 ```shell
 gfc login